elmau21/Sensor-PySerial/README.md

   cd Sensor-PySerial
 ```

-2. Go for the Installation for the `requirements.txt`.
+2. Go for the Installation in the `requirements.txt`.

 ```
   pip install requirements.txt